-Donald Tallman is the sixth Executive Director in the history of the Colorado Railroad Museum.
-The founder, Robert W. Richardson, was also the first director.
 I first met Bob Richardson in Alamosa, Colorado at the Narrow Gauge Motel and Museum.
-The year was 1956, and somehow, by begging, pleading or nagging, I had talked my parents into stopping there on a family vacation to Colorado.
-While talking to Bob, he drew us outside to witness the early evening passage of a real, steam powered, narrow gauge, freight train headed west with two engines and a full trainload of pipes destined for the oil and gas fields near Farmington, New Mexico.
+The year was 1956, and somehow, by begging, pleading, nagging and calling, I had talked my parents into stopping there while on a family vacation to Colorado.
+I was talking to Bob when he interrupted and drew us outside to witness the early evening passage of a real, steam powered, narrow gauge, freight train headed west with two engines and a full train load of pipes destined for the oil and gas fields near Farmington, New Mexico.
 Two days later, our family rode the Denver & Rio Grande Western's Silverton Train behind Engine 476.
-It was all steam, narrow gauge, with vintage wooden cars and gorgeous Colorado scenery: I never got over it.
+It was all steam, narrow gauge, with vintage wooden cars and gorgeous Colorado scenery.
+I never got over it.

 In 1953, Bob and a partner opened the motel conveniently located across the road from one of the last, still operating, all steam, narrow gauge railroads in America - originally the Denver & Rio Grande's San Juan extension.
 The Denver & Rio Grande started out as an all three-foot-gauge railway and became the most extensive narrow gauge railroad in the United States.
 By the time of my visit, only this remote line from Alamosa to Durango, with branches to Farmington, New Mexico and Silverton, Colorado remained three-foot gauge.

 Following World War II, steam locomotives everywhere were being junked at an appalling rate; there were not many left in service by 1956.
 Colorado's remaining narrow gauge railroads, however, remained all steam simply because management had no desire to spend any more money on the narrow gauge.